Schnoeff/Data-centric-milestone-project/README.md

 ### Just a quick side note

 After receiving my feedback from my last project I am aware that my git commit comments need to be more descriptive and meaningful and now I completely understand what i need to do in the future.
 With this in mind, 90% of my commit comments feel in to that category of being undescriptive and i oviously can't go back and improve them now.

+Also, After running my code through a validator I found that for some reason i used p tags in a unordered list where they should be.
+Following this i attempted to change them to li tags however this jumbled up all of my webpages and due to time constraints i have had to leave them as p tags despite them being invalid due to them functioning correctly on the deployed version.